 Our model suggests that the dynamics between pyramidal, SST and VIP cells are more complex that what is usually assumed when envisaging a classical disinhibitory pathway41.
-Indeed, SST-mediated disinhibition of pyramidal cells was not observed in our model for most of the states or configurations considered, suggesting that the occurrence of disinhibition in real circuits is likely driven by context-dependent plasticity mechanisms, which aligns with previous experimental and computational results31,47,48.
+Indeed, SST-mediated disinhibition of pyramidal cells was less marked in our model for most of the states or configurations considered, suggesting that the occurrence of disinhibition in real circuits is likely driven by context-dependent plasticity mechanisms, which aligns with previous experimental and computational results31,47,48.

 The effects of feedforward and feedback inputs, both individually and in combination, generate different responses .
-While feedforward inputs generally augmented activity of pyramidal cells across all layers (Fig. 1C), feedback inputs often had an inhibitory effect (Fig. 1D), which became especially evident in layer 6 (Fig. 4-A4).
+While feedforward inputs generally augmented activity of pyramidal cells across all layers (Fig. 1C), feedback inputs often had an inhibitory effect (Fig. 1D), which became especially evident in layer 6 (Fig. 5-A3).
 This observation aligns with the notion that feedback mechanisms often serve to modulate lateral inter-columnar interactions (as observed experimentally33,34) or fine-tune cortical responses49, potentially to optimize information processing or to prevent runaway excitation50.
 Interestingly, the competing effects of feedforward and feedback inputs, when introduced simultaneously, revealed the delicate balance maintained within the columnar circuitry17,51.
-The ability of feedback inputs to L5 to effectively neutralize the impact of feedforward inputs , especially in layer 6, suggests a robust regulatory mechanism at play: inputs to L5 pyramidal cells increase the activity of inhibitory neurons in other layers, such as layer 6, which in turn reduces the activity of pyramidal cells , thereby mitigating the initial increase caused by feedforward inputs.
+The ability of feedback inputs to L5 to effectively neutralize the impact of feedforward inputs (Fig. 6A, 6B), especially in layer 6, suggests a robust regulatory mechanism at play: inputs to L5 increase the activity of inhibitory neurons in other layers, such as layer 6, which in turn reduces the activity of pyramidal cells , thereby mitigating the initial increase caused by feedforward inputs.
 Such dynamics might be crucial for ensuring that the column operates within an optimal regime, avoiding both hypo- and hyperactivity.

 Limitations